Sunday Nite Surreal: The Sentinel (1977) Even in Hell, Friendships often Blossom into Bliss!

 capturfiles_116

-Burgess Meredith -Ebullient, mischievous, and intellectually charming, a little impish, a dash of irresolute cynicism wavering between lyrical sentimentalism.
-He’s got this way of reaching in and grabbing the thinking person’s heart by the head and spinning it around in dazzling circles with his marvelously characteristic voice.
-A mellifluous tone was used often to narrate throughout his career.
+Burgess Meredith is ebullient, mischievous, and intellectually charming.
+He is also a little impish and has a dash of irresolute cynicism wavering between lyrical sentimentalism.
+Meredith has this way of reaching in and grabbing the thinking person’s heart by the head and spinning it around in dazzling circles with his marvelously characteristic voice.
+A mellifluous tone was often used to narrate throughout his career.
 Meredith has a solicitous tone and a whimsical, mirthful manner.

 burgess-meredith-and-eileen-heckert-burnt-offerings-1976